Product : Aquasana OptimH2O

 - Stage 4 Post Carbon Filter: 1 Year

 It is by far the most expensive reverse osmosis machine to maintain.
 If follows the suggested date on filter replacement, it will cost an average of $210 per year on replacement filter which is extremely expensive.
-It is more than the price for a complete set of APEC ROES-50.

 The Voice From Existing Owners